LuisXalcedo/our-great-book/chapter-1.md

 Interesting.
 No, wait, the other thing: tedious.
 Our love isn't any different from yours, except it's hotter, because I'm involved.
 THE BIG BRAIN AM WINNING AGAIN!
 I AM THE GREETEST!
 NOW I AM LEAVING EARTH, FOR NO RAISEN!

 Uh, is the puppy mechanical in any way?
 This is the worst part.
 The calm before the battle.
 You can crush me but you can't crush my spirit!
 Yeah, lots of people did.
 Dr. Zoidberg, that doesn't make sense.
-But, okay!
+But, okay!!!!!!

 Five hours?
 Aw, man!
 Couldn't you just get me the death penalty?
 We'll need to have a look inside you with this camera.
 Wow, you got that off the Internet?
 In my day, the Internet was only used to download pornography.